bllecentdidiba/cat_bakery_data_analysis/README.md

 ##2.
 Customers

-40% of customers are "Attention Needed": they spend the most (R150+ on average) but haven't bought in a while
+40% of customers are "Attention Needed" : they spend the most (R150+ on average) but haven't bought in a while

 -Only 2 real VIPs : Martha Mittens and Saaliyah Sphynx